-6.1.1.2 The breeder should arrange to have the foal marked by a veterinary surgeon when the foal is between 8 days and 1 month old.
+- 6.1.1.2 The breeder should arrange to have the foal marked by a veterinary surgeon when the foal is between 8 days and 1 month old.
 The veterinary surgeon is also required to microchip the foal with transponder issued by a PIO approved by the Department of Agriculture, Food and the Marine, record the microchip number on the marking chart and take a sample of the foal's hair for the DNA kit.
 In certain cases, dam and or sire hair samples may be required.
-This may vary in other jurisdictions depending on national legislation for Equine Identification in place.

-- 6.1.1.3 The keeper should complete the necessary declarations on the form and submit the completed marking chart with the appropriate fee via the online portal to Horse Sport Ireland.
-The keeper may also name the foal for an additional fee. - 6.1.1.4 The keeper should send the DNA kit to Horse Sport Ireland.
-DNA is also required for germinal products and for sires and dams breeding through Embryo Transfer (ET), Intracytoplasmic Sperm Injection (ICSI) and other artificial methods. - 6.1.1.5 On receipt of the completed marking chart, a covering certificate from the Stallion owner, registration fee and confirmation of pedigree from the DNA Laboratory, Horse Sport Ireland will process the registration, issue the identification document to the applicant, and enter the foal in the appropriate section of the studbook.
+This may vary in other jurisdictions depending on national legislation for Equine Identification in place. - 6.1.1.3 The keeper should complete the necessary declarations on the form and send the completed marking chart with the appropriate fee to Horse Sport Ireland.
+The keeper may also name the foal for an additional fee. - 6.1.1.4 The keeper should send the DNA kit to Horse Sport Ireland (not the DNA Laboratory).
+DNA is also required for germinal products and for sires and dams breeding through Embryo Transfer (ET), Intracytoplasmic Sperm Injection (ICSI) and other artificial methods. - 6.1.1.5 On receipt of the completed marking chart, a covering certificate from the Stallion owner, registration fee and confirmation of pedigree from the DNA Laboratory, Horse Sport Ireland will process the registration, issue the identification document to the applicant and enter the foal in the appropriate section of the studbook.
 A zootechnical certificate shall also be provided in respect of purebred animals entered in the main section of the studbook.

-Where animals are recorded into the supplementary section, pedigree information is recorded in the non-statutory section of the passport. - 6.1.1.6 Where in extenuating circumstances, the sire's specific genetic markers (DNA profile) is unattainable or being withheld by the stallion owner/agent, the Head of Breeding, Innovation and Development of HSI reserves all rights related to the issuance of an identification document to the respective progeny, subject to the submission of a covering certificate and receipt of the progeny's specific genetic markers (DNA profile).
-Such decisions will be made on a case-by-case basis by the Head of Breeding, Innovation and Development of HSI with the sole objective of discharging the functions of a studbook.
+6.1.1.6 Where in extenuating circumstances, the sire's specific genetic markers (DNA profile) is unattainable or being withheld by the stallion owner/agent/controller, the Head of Breeding, Innovation and Development of HSI reserves all rights related to the issuance of an identification document to the respective progeny, subject to the submission of a covering certificate and receipt of the progeny's specific genetic markers (DNA profile).
+Such decisions will be made on a case by case basis by the Head of Breeding, Innovation and Development of HSI with the sole objective of discharging the functions of a studbook.